 A full charge typically takes between two and a half and six hours depending on the manufacturer, battery capacity, and battery chemistry.
 Most people will just charge the battery overnight, though if you have a long commute and are concerned about battery longevity having a second charger at the office is a good idea.

 Batteries with larger capacities and longer lifespans have become available in the last couple of years.
-Samsung, German battery supplier BMZ, and Panasonic have announced larger cells with improved chemistries that will extend the claimed lifespan to 2,000 charge cycles.
+Samsung, German battery supplier BMZ, and Panasonic make larger cells with improved chemistries that extend the claimed lifespan to 2,000 charge cycles.
 Energy density is higher for the new cells, too, so 700Wh batteries are possible, but the extra cost seems to have deterred most e-bike manufacturers from offering them so far..